Padmanabh82/chrome_dino_game-automation_with_javascript/README.md

 click on dino , press space and enjoy

-if you dont want inspect pannel after doing this process you can , it wont affect the game
+if you dont want inspect pannel after doing this process you can close it , it wont affect the game